Computer Science Department

 In-Person

 Students will prepare and present a thesis based on original research conducted under the supervision of a faculty member.
-Credit will be granted for only one of CSCI 490 and CSCI 493.
+Credit will be granted for only one of CSCI 490 or CSCI 493.
 Restricted to students in the honours program.
 Required for honours students.
 Six credits.

 Senior Seminar